Bursa: History

+Jewish community

+Bursa, initially home to a small Romaniote Jewish community, underwent a demographic shift with the arrival of Sephardic Jews who were expelled from the Iberian Peninsula in the late 15th century.
+The Sephardic majority quickly absorbed the Romaniotes, leading to a cultural and numerical dominance.
+Judaeo-Spanish became the daily language, and the community paid its poll tax through the representative, the kahya.

+Throughout the Ottoman period, most Jews resided in Kuruçeşme, Bursa's Jewish quarter, home to three synagogues.
+Etz Chaim (Eṣ Ḥayyim), the oldest, predated the Ottoman conquest, while the Gerush and Mayor synagogues were established by Sephardic newcomers.
+Despite the 1851 fire destroying Etz Chaim, the other two remain, along with the Berut synagogue.
+Bursa also had a Jewish cemetery until recently.

+Though never a major center, Bursa's Jewish population fluctuated.
+Dubious data suggests 683 families in 1571/72, dropping to 141 by 1696/97.
+By 1883, there were 2,179 Jews, with an influx of 400 from Akkerman in 1887.
+Pre-World War I, the population reached 3,500, but emigration reduced it to 140 by the early 21st century.

+Engaged in the local economy, Bursa's Jews were shop owners and involved in guilds.
+In the 16th and 17th centuries, they excelled in textile manufacturing, silk trade, goldsmithing, and finance.
+Despite economic struggles in the 18th and 19th centuries, a 1886 report highlighted poverty.

+Bursa faced blood libels in 1592 and 1865.
+Despite its size, the community produced renowned halakhic scholars across centuries.
+Modern schooling arrived in 1886 with Alliance Israélite Universelle, but it closed in 1923 during the secularization program.
+Jewish children then attended Turkish schools for a modern education.

+As of 2021, there are 60 Jews left in Bursa, one active synagogue and one Jewish cemetery.

 Geography

 The area covered by Bursa corresponds to 1.41% of Turkey's land area, which makes the city 27th in the country in terms of land area.
 Bursa stands on the northwestern slopes of Mount Uludağ (known as the Mysian Olympus in classical antiquity), on the banks of the Nilüfer River, in the southern Marmara Region.
 It is the capital city of Bursa Province, which borders the Sea of Marmara and Yalova to the north; Kocaeli and Sakarya to the northeast; Bilecik to the east; and Kütahya and Balıkesir to the south.

 Climate

-Bursa has a Mediterranean climate (Köppen climate classification: Csa) under the Köppen classification, and dry-hot summer subtropical climate (Csa) under the Trewartha classification.
+Bursa has a Mediterranean climate (Köppen climate classification: Csa) under the Köppen classification, and a dry-hot summer subtropical climate (Csa) under the Trewartha classification.
 The city has hot, dry summers that last from June until September.
 Winters are cool and damp, also containing the most rainfall.
 There can be snow on the ground which will last for a week or two.
 Air pollution is a chronic problem in Bursa.